rombert/talks/adaptTo2015/intro.md

 And in the end, we'll take a little time to look at an actual demo of putting the tools and concepts I've discussed in action.
 ~~~

+* How do I test my application?
+* What about Sling?
+* Demo

 questionQueue.add(anyQuestion());
 ===